 OpenScholar is open source software that allows end users to easily create dynamic and customizable academic web sites.
 Each site comes with a suite of apps, widgets and themes, enabling users to build and manage feature-rich web sites.

 Building professional-looking academic web sites can be difficult and costly.
-OpenScholar is a free, open-source solution with state-of-the-art technology out of the box.
+OpenScholar is an open-source solution with state-of-the-art technology out of the box.
 The user interface is logical and intuitive, making it easy for scholars to self-create, self-design and self-manage their own web sites and their content without having to know any programming code or HTML.
 OpenScholar is highly customizable from both programming and theming standpoint as well.
 Developers and designers can implement their own features and themes.

 Designed for academic environments